mumez/PunQLite/repository/PunQLite-Core.package/UnQLiteFetchCallback.class/README.md

-A native boost callback to fetch data from UnQLite database
+A  callback to fetch data from UnQLite database